LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Methods

 \subsection{Analysis}

-All interviews were recorded, automatically transcribed, and then reviewed and corrected by the researchers, who rewatched the video recordings to ensure accuracy.
+All interviews were recorded, automatically transcribed, and then reviewed and corrected by the researchers, who re-watched the video recordings to ensure accuracy.

 Our analysis followed an inductive approach, similar to that of Silva et al. in their study of AR activists \cite{silva_understanding_2022}.
 Initially, we created open codes based on three transcripts that we identified as thematically rich and highly relevant to our research questions.
 After discussing and refining these codes, we compiled a preliminary codebook with descriptions for each tag.
-The two researchers who conducted the interviews, along with one researcher who did not participate in the interviews, independently coded the remaining 13 transcripts.
-They cross-referenced these codes with the interview video recordings when needed.
-Following independent coding, the researchers held discussions to reconcile their codes, developing a unified set of agreed-upon tags that contributed to an evolving codebook.
-The codebook grew iteratively as new themes emerged from the diversity of participant responses.
+The two researchers who conducted the interviews, along with one researcher who did not participate in the interviews (providing an independent perspective without potential interview bias), independently coded the remaining 13 transcripts.
+Following independent coding, the researchers held discussions to reconcile their codes.
+All tags included in the final codebook required agreement from at least two of the three coders, with disagreements resolved through discussion until consensus was reached.
+This collaborative approach ensured coding consistency while preserving the emergent, inductive nature of our analysis and allowed us to leverage multiple perspectives in interpreting participant experiences.

-Subsequently, three researchers (two involved in coding, one external) grouped the tags according to each research question, then clustered them into mid-level themes.
+Subsequently, three researchers (two involved in coding and one external) grouped the tags according to each research question and then clustered them into mid-level themes.
 These were further divided into lower-level themes, which served as the foundation for our written analysis.
 This process took approximately two weeks, consisting of multiple intensive coding sessions.
 Throughout the analysis, the researchers continued to refine the codes and themes through ongoing discussions and by sharing draft results.
 The final coding resulted in 361 total codes, categorized into 138 low-level themes.
 For each theme, we also quantified the number of quotes tagged, which we present in our results.
 Participant quotes are referenced as PX, where X denotes the participant's interview order.
-Note that P1 was technically a pilot interview, but answered all questions that were asked of the other participants.